The 31 best items to resell for profit in 2026

 Buyers consistently shop for vintage clothing because trends from the 90s and 2000s keep cycling through TikTok and Instagram.
 Y2K pieces often bring high prices on eBay, Depop, and Facebook Marketplace.
 New resellers can source profitable items at thrift stores with minimal upfront costs.

-Concert tees and movie merchandise from the 80s and 90s sell for $25 to $150+, depending on rarity and condition, because music nostalgia generates consistent buyer demand across all age groups.
+Concert tees and movie merchandise from the 80s and 90s sell for $25–150, depending on rarity and condition, because music nostalgia generates consistent buyer demand across all age groups.
 These shirts are great things to sell for beginners looking to enter the vintage market with low upfront costs.

 Y2K mall brands generate strong resale value among Gen Z consumers, recreating 90s aesthetics.
 This younger demographic prefers to purchase brands like Delia's and Wet Seal pieces on platforms like Depop.